hex-ci/postcss-unit-processor/README.md

 }
 ```

+- `processor` (Function) css unit processing function.
+    - The plugin will call this function when the conditions are met, and pass the following parameters:
+        - value (Number): Unit value.
+        - unit (String): The name of the unit.
+        - node (Object): Current postCSS node object.
+        - root (Object): postCSS node root object.
+    - The function return value:
+        - If the Number is returned, the unit value is directly replaced, and the unit name remains unchanged.
+        - If an object is returned, the `value` of the object replaces the value, and the `unit` replaces the name.
 - `unitPrecision` (Number) The decimal numbers to allow the processed units to grow to.
 - `propList` (Array) The properties that can be changed by the processor function.
     - Values need to be exact matches.